Corbin Park

 Corbin Park (also known as the Blue Mountain Forest and Game Preserve) is a private game reserve in New Hampshire.
-It contains land in Croydon, Cornish, Plainfield, and Grantham.
+It contains land in Claremont, Newport, Croydon, Cornish, Plainfield, and Grantham.
 It occupies somewhere between 24000 and 26000 acre of land and was started in 1889 by businessman Austin Corbin.
 The park is known today for its secrecy.

 History

 Austin Corbin founded the park in 1889 by buying up a large number of parcels of land in western New Hampshire.
 The nonprofit Blue Mountain Association was created in 1891 to manage the park.
 After Corbin died in 1896, his son Austin Jr. took over management of the Association and the park, and held the role until his own death in 1938.
 In 1944 ownership of the park was transferred to a group of wealthy hunters.
 In 1949, the New Hampshire legislature passed a law holding the park responsible for escaped pigs.
 The park has been subject to multiple lawsuits from the 1950s to the 1990s.

 In 2020, NH state representative Renny Cushing filed legislation to require a special safari hunting license to take exotic game from the park.
 It was not passed.